sydasif/network-agent/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Welcome to Version 3 of the AI Network Agent, a production-ready, AI-powered co-pilot designed to bridge the gap between natural language and complex network operations.
+Welcome to the AI Network Agent, a production-ready, AI-powered co-pilot designed to bridge the gap between natural language and complex network operations.
 This version introduces a sophisticated, local-first NLP layer for faster, more reliable, and more intelligent interactions.

 This project is the culmination of extensive research into modern AI agent architectures, built with a focus on reliability, maintainability, and real-world applicability.